-Note In recent years, better techniques to evaluate matrix polynomials have been found, making Taylor expansions more competitive with respect to Padé expansions.
+Remark 6.3.
+Padé approximants are the classical approach used in Matlab's expm; however, in more recent years, faster techniques to evaluate matrix polynomials have been found, making Taylor expansions more competitive with respect to Padé expansions [Sastre et al, 2009].